nbomasi/JENKINS-JOB/README.md

 # JENKINS-JOB
-This repository contains Jenkinsfile for Jenkins pipeline job
+This repository contains Jenkinsfile for Jenkins pipeline job.

+Using github webhooks